chili-epfl/justhink-dialogue-and-actions-corpus/README.md

 * *team_no*: The number of the team that the event belongs to
 * *attempt_no*: The attempt number that the event belongs to, starting from 1.
 An attempt is the duration of the team constructing a solution and submitting it together.
 * *turn_no*: The turn number of the event, starting from 1.
-A turn is the duration where one of the player is in figurative view, and the other is in abstract view (see [[2]](#references) for a description of the views).
+A turn is the duration where one of the participants is in figurative view, and the other is in abstract view (see [[2]](#references) for a description of the views).
 * *event_no*: The event number of the event, starting from 1
-* *time*: The logging time of the event from the start of the activity (in seconds)
+* *time*: The logging timestamp of the event from the beginning of the activity (in seconds)
-* *subject*: The subject that the event is executed by (A, B: participants; T: the team; R: the robot)
+* *subject*: The subject that the event is executed by (A, B: the participants; R: the robot; T: the team)
 * *verb*: The verb that describes the event (e.g. "presses", "adds", "removes")
 * *object*: The object that is acted on by the subject performing the verb (e.g. "submit (enabled)" for subject: A, verb: "presses")

-For example, in a logged event "A presses submit (disabled)", submit refers to the submit button, and enabled is the status of the button at the time of the press.
+For example, in a logged event "A presses submit (disabled)", submit refers to the submit button, and *enabled* is the status of the button at the time of the button press by participant A (that it was active/enabled), and hence the help window is displayed afterwards.
+Note that the closing of e.g. a help window is not logged.
-An event "A presses submit (disabled)" is logged, when A tries to submit a solution, by pressing the submit button, while it was not allowed to submit, i.e. the current solution was not connecting all nodes to each other (see [[2]](#references) for the activity details).
+An event "B presses submit (disabled)" is logged, when B tries to submit a solution, by pressing the submit button, while it was not allowed to submit, i.e. the current solution was not connecting all nodes to each other (see [[2]](#references) for the activity details).

-An event "B adds Zurich-Gallen (2-8)" modifies the team's current solution by connecting Zurich to Gallen, where 2 and 8 correspond to the node ids respectively.
+Regarding the collaborative modification and submission of a solution, e.g. an event "B adds Zurich-Gallen (2-8)" modifies the team's current solution by connecting Zurich to Gallen, where 2 and 8 correspond to the node ids respectively.
+An event "T submits	cost=64 (opt_cost=22)" indicates that the team's solution is registered as a solution, where the total cost of the submitted solution is 64, whereas the optimal cost (for a correct solution) is 22.
+Note that in a few cases a team's submit event might not reflect the total cost by counting the add (and subtracting remove) events due to an error in the logging; however, the submitted solution's cost (as logged in an event "T submits ...")  is always correct, and this is what the robot reacts to (by giving feedback on the solution, see [[2]](#references)).

+For anonymisation, the robot's introductory line to start the activity ("so, Ann and Bob, let's start building the tracks. ...") has the participant A's name replaced with Ann (and B with Bob), while within the activity the robot pronounces the names of children.

 ### 1.2.
 Test Responses  <a name="test_content"></a>
 This part of the dataset contains the responses of each participant in each team to the pre-test and post-test for 39 teams.
-Each test contains 10 multiple-choice (single answer) questions (i.e. items) with 3 options, and assesses a concept on spanning trees (see [[2]](#references)).
+Each test contains 10 multiple-choice (single answer) questions (i.e. items) with 3 options (1 to 3), and assesses a concept on spanning trees (see [[2]](#references)).

 It consists of 2 files: